 BY JOHN ALAN JAMES

-John Alan James is executive director of the Center for Global Governance, Reporting & Regulation at Pace University’s Lubin School of Business.
-He is also program director for Pace’s Certified Compliance and Regulatory Professional certificate program, organized in conjunction with the Association of International Bank Auditors.
+John Alan James is executive director, the Pace Global Center for Governance, Reporting & Regulation at the Lubin School of Business.
+He is also program director for the Certified Compliance and Regulatory Professional certificate program, organized in conjunction with the Association of International Bank Auditors and now in its second cycle.